WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_1.md

 DFL’s user story rule is that they should be made in a way that developers can finish them and push them to production right away.
 They can typically be stand-alone or part of a larger project.

+## Difference Between Lecture and Speaker
+In class we did our user story on the whole project but at Dayton Frieght they break the user stories into smaller individual parts.

 ## Signatures
 Hayden Troxell, Tyler Wells, Adam LaDue, Immanuel Sabwami